 SS 231 abc.
 American Politics.
 9 units (3-0-6); first, second, third terms.
 A three-term course in American politics and political behavior.
 While drawing from con temporary materials, the course will emphasize the historical background of American political institutions.
-Instructor: Alvarez.
+Instructor: Alvarez, Snowberg.

 SS 232 abc.
 Historical and Comparative Perspectives in Political Analysis.
-9 units (3-0-6); second term.
+9 units (3-0-6); third term.
 Provides a knowledge and understanding of developments in both the American past and in other parts of the world.
-Instructor: Snowberg.
+Not offered 2013-14.

 SS 240.
 Techniques of Policy Research.
 9 units (3-0-6).
 Prerequisite: SS 205 ab.
 The application of social science theory and methods to the formulation and evaluation of public policy.
-Not offered 2014-15.
+Not offered 2013-14.

 SS/CS 241.
 Topics in Algorithmic Economics.
 9 units (3-0-6).
 Prerequisites: SS/CS 149.
 This is a graduate-level seminar covering recent topics at the intersection of computer science and economics.
 Topics will vary, but may include, e.g., dynamics in games, algorithmic mechanism design, and prediction markets.
 Instructors: EAS and HSS faculty.
-Not offered 2014-15.
+Not offered 2013-14.